googleapis/google-cloud-cpp/ci/cloudbuild/notifiers/alerts/README.md

 deploy.sh
 ```

+## One-time setup: Set the `GCB_BUILD_ALERT_WEBHOOK` secret

+Note: This command only needs to be run once.
+It is here in case we ever move
+the build to a different project.

+Go to Secret Manager and create a secret named `GCB_BUILD_ALERT_WEBHOOK`.
+Set
+its value to the Webhook URL for the Google Chat room of your choice.

+Then go to Cloud Run in the UI and edit this deployment.
+There will be a
+"Variables & Secrets" tab.
+On there you can configure this secret to be
+injected into the job's environment.

 ## One-time setup: Set up a trigger

 Note: This command only needs to be run once.
 It is here in case we ever move